 Begonia Maculata/Polka Dot Begonia plants can be fertilized with natural houseplant fertilizer.
 Most growers do so only in the spring-summer months during the growing season.
 It is best to add fertilizer between April and September.
 Follow the instructions on the specific fertilizer you choose.
 Here are some great options:

 When you put a Polka Dot Begonia in a pot or planter, make sure that it has drainage holes in the bottom.
 As your Polka Dot Begonia grows, you may need to add support, like stakes or sticks that your Begonia can grow on.
 You may need to tie the Begonia stems to the stakes.

 You should repot your Begonia Maculata once every year or when it seems to have outgrown the pot that it is currently in.
-When you repot your polka dot begonia, place it in a pot that is at least a few inches wider the previous container so it has plenty of room to grow, and so the roots do not become root-bound again too quickly.
+When you repot your Begonia, place it in a pot that is at least a few inches wider the previous container so it has plenty of room to grow, and so the roots do not become root-bound again too quickly.

 The Polka Dot Begonia (Begonia maculata) is very easy to propagate.
 In fact, it is one of the easiest plants to propagate, so any home gardener can do it if they want to.

 If you want to propagate your polka dot begonia, cut off a leaf that has been growing for a while.
 Cut off the leaf where it meets the stem, but leave a small part of the stem on the leaf that you are removing.

 Then, put the leaf in a glass jar that has filtered water in it, but is not filled to the brim, and place the jar where it will be in indirect sunlight.
 When you put the leaf in the filtered water, make sure that the stem is the only part that is in the water.
 Do not let the actual leaf sit in the water.
 Change out the water every 3-5 days with fresh, filtered water.